Chumba4209/BMP180_D1Mini/README.md

 ### 🔟 Run the Flask Server

-1. N/avigate to the server file
+1. Navigate to the server file
 2. Run:

 ```bash